OldRacingCars.com

 Brabham BT30/4

 Sold to Frank Williams Racing Cars and entered for Malcolm Guthrie in two F2 races at Zolder and Monza in June 1969, and for Derek Bell at Vallelunga at the end of the season.
 Next seen in June 1970 when entered by Scuderia Jolly Club for Giancarlo Gagliardi but now given as chassis BT30-7 instead of BT30-4.
+This apparent change of number may be the result f the car's frame number, 'AM69-7', being used as its chassis number after it moved to Italy.
 For Silvio Moser at Bogotá early 1971 and at Mallory Park in March; then entered by Scuderia Ala d'Oro for several drivers in the first half of the season.
 When the team's other two BT30s were written off, the team bought new March 712Ms, and the last time this remaining BT30 was seen was at Monza in June 1971, where Gimax failed to qualify.
 A car with chassis number BT30-7 with Fabio Montani (Italy) in 1997.
 This car was imported to the US by Dave Irwin (Colorado) in 1998 and restored.
 Then via Barry Marquart (Kansas) 1999, Peter McLaughlin (Hannover, NH) 2005, James King (Belleville, IL) 2006 and Richard Scott (Ohio) 2007 to Brad Baker (Oshawa, Ontario) in 2009.
-Not seen since US Vintage Grand Prix at Watkins Glen September 2009.
+Still owned by Baker in March 2024.

 Driven by: Malcolm Guthrie, Derek Bell, Giancarlo Gagliardi, Silvio Moser, Gian-Luigi Picchi, Vittorio Brambilla, Ernesto "Tino" Brambilla and Carlo Franchi ("Gimax").
 First race: Zolder, 8 Jun 1969.
 Total of 13 recorded races.